What is the CBI difference?

 A Difference in Professional Development

 Once you have finished your training, where can you go from there?
 We provide a range of short and certification programs for you to keep developing your knowledge skills if you would like to.
-From birth trauma to pregnancy complications, there are plenty of options to choose from!

 Continuing education with CBI is not required for certification.
 And it never will be.
 We are a training organization and not a regulatory body.
 Other professions (accountants, doctors, lawyers etc.) require continuing education as part of their membership to a regulatory body.
 Their original training organization doesn’t require it.
 If you go to University you get a degree.
 You don’t have to go back every three years to show you’re still learning, or pay money in order to keep your degree.
 You have it for life.
 We are the same and make no apologies for that.